dolma012/DroneSystem/Team-010-44-homework04-main/README.md

 ## Docker
 Link to Docker hub where this program can be run: https://hub.docker.com/repository/docker/chuon007/homework4

-## PRESENTATION
-Link to our presentation video: https://youtu.be/sMeqSC0YXVc

 ## What is this project about?
 This project simulates the behavior of an Uber using entities such as drones and robots.
 This projects gives students a chance to practice using various design patterns to add additional functionality to the base project.